dalikewara/ayapingping-go/structure/infra/README.md

-- In this place, you put any infrastructure configurations or scripts to help you deploy your project in a server or vm
+- This is the location to house infrastructure configurations or scripts to facilitate the deployment of your project on a server or VM
-- It is always **BETTER TO** create folders based on what environment used, example:
+- It is always **BETTER** to organize folders based on the environment being used, such as:
-    - `infra/dev`, for development
+  - `infra/dev` for development
-    - `infra/staging`, for staging
+  - `infra/staging` for staging
-    - `infra/prod`, for production
+  - `infra/prod` for production
-    - etc...
+  - and so on...